27 October 2022

 2 actions to take with your super when you’ve been made redundant or stood down

-1. Search for lost super and combine multiple accounts
+1. Search for lost super and consider combining multiple accounts1

-At the end of June 20191, there was almost $20.8 billion in lost and unclaimed super held by the Australian Taxation Office (ATO).
+As at 30 June 2020, there was $13.8 billion2 in lost and unclaimed super held by the Australian Taxation Office (ATO).
 If some of that money is yours, now is the time to claim it.

 2. Consider pausing any personal contributions